In This Article

 How much does a bookkeeper cost in New Jersey?

 Yes.
-Professional outsourced bookkeepers calculate and track NJ sales tax (6.625% standard, 3.3125% UEZ), prepare data for quarterly ST-50/ST-51 filings, and reconcile sales tax collected with amounts remitted.
-At Monaco CPA, NJ sales tax compliance is included in our bookkeeping service.
+Professional bookkeepers calculate and track NJ sales tax (6.625% standard, 3.3125% UEZ), prepare data for quarterly ST-50/ST-51 filings, and reconcile sales tax collected with amounts remitted.
+At Monaco CPA, NJ sales tax compliance is included in the bookkeeping service.

-Will I lose control of my finances with outsourced bookkeeping?
+Will I lose control of my finances with professional bookkeeping?

 No. You retain full access to your accounting software (QuickBooks Online, Xero, etc.) and can view transactions, reports, and balances at any time.
-Outsourced bookkeeping adds professional management — it does not remove your visibility or control.
+Professional bookkeeping adds expert management - it does not remove your visibility or control.

 Professional bookkeeping firms use encrypted cloud platforms (QuickBooks Online, Xero) with bank-level security, two-factor authentication, and role-based access controls.
 At Monaco CPA, client data is managed through TaxDome - a SOC 2 compliant platform with end-to-end encryption.
 This is often more secure than an in-house bookkeeper using a local desktop application.